- Provides deep insights into your sleep and recovery

 For a bit more info you can subscribe to Meditation Plus.
 This slaps on a Zen score, increased time limit (up to 90 minutes), music to help you get chilled and increased frequency of biometric readings.
 The subscription runs at $4.49 per month.

-Using Biostrap over the past month has been an educational experience into the importance of getting enough sleep and rest, and how this impacts performance.
-Mind you, there is plenty of activity tracking data including the novel rep and set tracking functionality.
+Using Biostrap has been an educational experience into the importance of getting enough sleep and rest, and how this impacts performance.
+There is some activity tracking data, too, including the novel rep and set tracking functionality.
 But you will find most value in the recovery info.
+Biostrap doesn’t really double up as a standard fitness tracker so you should be aware of that.

 This is one of only a handful of wearables that provides you with access to raw HRV data, in addition to SpO2, breathing rate and more.
-And it does it will clinical grade accuracy.
 You are able to see how individual variables effect your daily health and readiness for action.

-Having said this, Biostrap is probably not for everyone.
-You’ll need to ask yourself if the deep dive into the biometrics is important to you.
+Having said this, Biostrap is not for everyone.
 Those that exercise regularly and run/cycle every few days will be able to extract more value.
+But if you’re after a device with rich fitness tracking data as well as recovery statistics, the Polar Ignite or Vantage series might be a better fit.

 Like this article?
 Subscribe to our monthly newsletter and never miss out!